Table of Contents[Hide][Show]

 Salt and Pepper as the Classic Duo for Boosting Flavor

 Separately, they offer a plethora of health benefits you might not even know about.
-But, while salt has its fair share of upsides, it also comes with some downsides like contributing to high blood pressure, heart disease, and dehydration.
+But while salt has its fair share of upsides, it also comes with some downsides like contributing to high blood pressure, high cholesterol, heart disease, and dehydration.

 Pepper, on the other hand, has next to no downsides.
 It isn’t touted as one of the “kings of spices” for nothing!

-This natural wonder comes from black peppercorns, a fruit grown on the Piper nigrum plant, which can be made into a variety of flavors depending on when it was plucked.
+This natural wonder comes from black peppercorns, a fruit grown on the Piper nigrum plant.
+It can be made into a variety of flavors depending on when it was plucked.

 It provides natural anti-inflammatory and antioxidant effects, which are needed in the body.
 You can use this common spice every day to help with everything from quitting smoking to improving the skin.

 10 Health Benefits of Black Pepper